 You might be wondering what passphrases are, how they’re different from passwords, and how you can use them effectively.
 Most simply, passwords are used to secure credentials for most of the services and devices you log into regularly.
 These services can be anything from cPanel, AMP, or your favorite social media applications.
 In this article, we’ll show you how to create a strong passphrase for SSH that is also easy to remember.

-Passphrases, are used more selectively than passwords.
+Passphrases, are meant to be used more selectively than passwords.
 Ideally, you will have many passwords but only one passphrase.
-And, your passphrase should be secret, and it is not recommended that you share it with anyone.
+And, your passphrase should be secret.
+It is not recommended that you share it with anyone.

 For example, you could use a passphrase to secure your master password list.
 Password management programs like KeePass and LastPass are popular tools for managing multiple usernames and passwords for various services.
 But, you still need a way to secure the password manager.
 This is where the usage of a secure passphrase would be most helpful.